-This defaults from the project customer.
+The tax schedule defaults from the customer record.
+If a tax schedule is assigned to the job address, the job address tax schedule overrides the customer tax schedule.
 You can use the lookup to select a different tax schedule.

 Project Type